jlingford/hyddb_web/README.md

 The website should now be accessible locally at `http://0.0.0.0:8000/` or `http://127.0.0.1:8000/`.
 Open the address in your internet browser (Firefox works the best in my opinion).
 Happy hydrogenase hunting!

+## Limitations and areas for improvement

+### Limitations of the sequence classifier

+HydDB is unable to accurately check whether uploaded sequences correspond to hydrogenases or not.
+Instead, it is well-suited for functionally-predictive classification of known hydrogenases into different subgroups.
+Please ensure that all sequences that you upload correspond to catalytic subunits of hydrogenases (e.g. using conserved domain database and phylogenetic trees).
+Sequences that do not encode catalytic subunits of hydrogenases will still be classified, but the result may be wrong.

+### Updating the HydDB

+The HydDB was released in 2016, so it is quite old at this point.
+We are actively working on a HydDB v2.0 to provide greater coverage of hydrogenase phylogenetic diversity and develop a better classifier tool.
+In the meantime, we are providing the original code for the HydDB v1.0.
+The code has not been actively maintained and still runs on Python 3.5.
+This will likely result in issues when trying to build the Docker image from scratch at some point in the future as more of the conda environment dependencies become outdated.
+If there are any issues, please open a new issue on this GitHub page.

 ## Citation